2025 Myanmar earthquake: Aftermath

-In Sagaing, a resident said many bodies were buried in mass graves but due to the lack of space, others were sent to nearby Mandalay for cremation.
+In Sagaing, a resident said many bodies were buried in mass graves, but due to the lack of space, others were sent to nearby Mandalay for cremation.
 Even so, there was a lack of cremators to accommodate the overwhelming number of dead which began to decompose in the days after the earthquake.
 Officials were short on body bags, food and dress.
 Rescue efforts in the city were minimal, in part due to a collapsed fire station trapping emergency personnel and lack of safe bridge access from Mandalay.
 Many bodies remained buried beneath the rubble while much of the city was abandoned.
 Residents also reported a strong stench emanating from residential areas due to unrecovered bodies.
 As the Muslim cemetery in Sagaing had been closed due to fighting between the military and rebels, the remains of Muslim fatalities were transported to Mandalay for burial.

 In Naypyidaw, many people were buried beneath collapsed structures.
 The junta leader initially did not disclose the extent of damage in the capital but later said the scale was "massive".
 The city morgue was overwhelmed by the number of bodies and the lack of power meant they were rotting.
 Decomposing bodies were also found along the road outside the facility.
 Workers of the junta regime continued to work in the open lawn beside the ruins of their ministry buildings.
 The National Disaster Management Committee office was severely damaged thus workers held meetings at the Ministry of Social Welfare, Relief, and Resettlement.
-Although the regime sent teams to the collapsed housing complex areas, they did not assist in rescue.
+Although the regime sent teams to the collapsed housing complex areas, they did not assist in the rescue.
 The regime announced in April that they would revise the city's urban planning and new office buildings would be earthquake-resistant.

 Nearly a week after the earthquake, rescue efforts were still ongoing in Taungoo, Bago.
-A resident said there was no international assistance so residents carried out rescue efforts themselves while a social worker said their equipment were inadequate.
+A resident said there was no international assistance, so residents carried out rescue efforts themselves while a social worker said their equipment was inadequate.
 Telecommunication services in Yangon were disabled from the time of the earthquake until past 22:00 MMT.
 Electricity was only available intermittently, and in townships further afield not available at all.
 In Pathein, Ayeyarwady Region, the earthquake knocked out electrical services and disabled the generators used for water pumping for several days.
 By 7 April, the rescue teams from several countries left Myanmar after completing rescue efforts and few teams remained in Naypyidaw.
 In Sagaing city, rescue works ended on 6 April as clean-up and restoration was underway.